Moreholidays December Noodle Ring Day

 History and Origin of National Maple Syrup Day

 The USDA National Institute of Food and Agriculture is a strong supporter of this day.
 However, nowhere on their website do they claim to be the creators.
 This doesn’t exclude them as possible creators.
-We will continue to pursue more concrete information.
+So, we will continue to pursue more concrete information.

 The December date to celebrate this holiday is odd.
 The sap starts running in maple trees in late winter.
 This is when the sap is collected and boiled down into syrup.
 It seems more appropriate to celebrate this holiday in late spring.